 Location and Scale

-The new YIS campus will be built on a 14,685m2 greenfield site in Kominatocho, Naka-ku, Yokohama, less than 2 kilometers from our present campus.
+The new YIS campus is built on a 14,685m2 greenfield site in Kominatocho, Naka-ku, Yokohama, less than 2 kilometers from our present campus.
 The site is adjacent to the Honmoku Front (Konan/Sanwa) shopping complex and behind the Yamate Police Station.
 The new site is about 50% larger than our current campus and will accommodate a full-size athletic field in addition to the classroom buildings.
 The new campus is comprised of the 4-story North Building that houses the library, cafeteria, performing arts center and most of the classroom areas and administrative offices, and the 3-story South Building that houses the Early Learning Center and PE facilities, including a double gymnasium and indoor swimming pool.
 Total floor area for the two buildings will be about 50% larger than the nine buildings that comprise our current campus.

 The new campus is located at 2-100-1 Kominato-cho, Naka-ku, Yokohama 231-0802.